Cosmic Ly$\alpha$ Emission from Diffuse Gas: Acknowledgements

-This research is supported by the National Science and Technology Council, Taiwan, under grant No. MOST 110-2112-M-001-068-MY3, NSTC 113-2112-M-001-028-, and the Academia Sinica, Taiwan, under a career development award under grant No. AS-CDA-111-M04.
+This research is supported by the National Science and Technology Council, Taiwan, under grant No. MOST 110-2112-M-001-068-MY3, NSTC 113-2112-M-001-028-, NSTC 111-2112-M-001-090-MY3, and the Academia Sinica, Taiwan's career development awards under grant No. AS-CDA-111-M04 and AS-CDA-113-M01.
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP) and grant NSF PHY-2210452 to the Aspen Center for Physics.
+KC acknowledges the support of the Alexander von Humboldt Foundation and Heidelberg Institute for Theoretical Studies.
 Our computing resources were supported by the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231 and the TIARA Cluster at the Academia Sinica Institute of Astronomy and Astrophysics (ASIAA).